 Here are some of the unique challenges faced by transgender victims of domestic violence when they try to get help:

 Refusal to serve transgender victims.
 Shelters may explicitly refuse to serve transgender victims of violence, and refuse to serve transgender women in particular.
-Shelters may also accept only post-operative trans women who have had gender reassignment surgery or only accept trans women who can provide proof of “gender transition” from a medical professional.
+Shelters may also accept only trans women who have had gender confirming surgeries or only accept trans women who can provide “proof” of gender transition from a medical professional.
 Transgender women in particular who are refused entry to a domestic violence shelter may be forced to go to a homeless shelter if they have no other options.
 A trans woman who is forced to go to a men’s homeless shelter can be vulnerable to an increased level of violence.1

 Discrimination or violence from law enforcement or legal professionals.
-According to the source cited below, transgender victims of violence experience higher rates of harassment, violence, and sexual assault from law enforcement than other LGBQ people.
+Transgender victims of violence experience higher rates of harassment, violence, and sexual assault from law enforcement than other LGBQ people.
 Transgender people also face unfair treatment from court staff, judges, and other professionals in the legal system.
 For instance, court staff may refuse to use a transgender person’s correct pronouns or refuse to let a transgender person file certain forms based on anti-trans prejudice.1

 Discrimination and harassment from medical professionals.
 Medical professionals may be uninformed about trans people or may be biased against trans people.
 A 2010 report found that 50% of trans people had to teach their providers about the care they needed.
 In addition, one in five trans people reported being refused care because they are transgender.
 These types of barriers may force trans people to go without medical care they need.
 Trans survivors may also be wary of reporting abuse to medical professionals who are uninformed or biased against them because they fear that they won’t get the help they need.2

 1 This information has been adapted from Pennsylvania STOP Violence Against Women Formula Grant Program.